fishsciences/artemis_methods/methods/methods.md

 To demonstrate the strength and utility of the `artemis` package for modeling eDNA data, we compare `artemis` models to standard mixed-effects analysis.
-We simulated one hundred datasets using the generative process outlined previously [Modeling eDNA](#mod_str).
+We simulated five hundred datasets using the generative process outlined previously in [Section 1.4](#mod_str).
 Then, we used two different eDNA modeling approaches, a linear mixed-effects model and `artemis`'s censored-data mixed-effects model to attempt to estimate the original parameters used to simulated the data.